shikhharsiingh/accident_detection/README.md

 ~~~
 apt-get install protobuf-compiler
 ~~~
-> Next, we will compile to .proto files that will be used for the generation of the tfrecord files.
+> Next, we will compile the .proto files that will be used for the generation of the tfrecord files.

 Open Terminal in Tensorflow directory and execute the following commands<br/>
 ~~~